polytope-labs/ismp/handlers/consensus.md

 /// The message that offchain parties send to initialize a consensus client. pub struct CreateConsensusClientMessage {
-    /// encoded consensus state
+    /// Scale encoded consensus state
     pub consensus_state: Vec<u8>,
     /// Consensus client id
     pub consensus_client_id: ConsensusClientId,
+    /// The consensus state Id
+    pub consensus_state_id: ConsensusStateId,
+    /// Unbonding period for this consensus state. pub unbonding_period: u64,
+    /// Challenge period for this consensus state pub challenge_period: u64,
     /// State machine commitments
-    pub state_machine_commitments: Vec<(StateMachineId, StateMachineHeight)>,
+    pub state_machine_commitments: Vec<(StateMachineId, StateCommitmentHeight)>,
 }

 ```

 This should be a subjectively chosen initial state for a consensus client.
 A sort of trusted setup for the initiated.
 Because it is subjectively chosen, it is recommended that this message is initiated either by the "admin" of the state machine or through a quorum of votes which allows the network to properly audit the contents of the initial consensus state.
-The handler for this message simply persists the consensus client and all of it's intermediate states as is to storage.
+The handler for this message simply persists the consensus client and all of it's intermediate states as-is to storage.

 ## `fn update_client(host: &dyn IsmpHost, message: ConsensusMessage)`